La Salle Academy: Later 20th century

 In 1966, the school purchased the Moskowitz and Lupowitz Restaurant on the corner of Second Avenue and 2nd Street.
 This became the school's annex that housed the Guidance Department, the Academic Support Center, the Art Department, Drama Club activities, Music Department and more classrooms.
 Today, the annex houses the offices of the President, Development, Recruitment & Admissions and the Christian Brothers' residential community.

 In 1997, La Salle received accreditation from the Middle States Association of Colleges and Schools and in 1998 celebrated its 150th anniversary.

 In 2000, the school was named a Blue Ribbon School by the U.S. Department of Education for excellence in education.

 It received an "exceeding national expectations" evaluation in its 2018 report in fall 2017, followed by a Certificate of Accreditation in May 2018 from the Middle States Association of Colleges and Schools on Elementary and Secondary Schools accreditation team.
 On assessing the school's Catholic charism, the school was blessed to have been given an exceptionally positive review ("with commendation") by the Christian Brothers of the District of Eastern North America.

 Dr. Catherine Guerriero became La Salle's first female president in 2014.

-Extracurricular activities

-The school's Forensic Society won the 1945 state championship.

-The school's Glee Club, which was directed by Phil Carney, performed for Martin Luther King Jr. at New York City Hall in 1965.
+In 2025, the school moved back to its original location on East 2nd Street and Second Avenue after spending 15 years on 6th Street.